Alcohol issue is personal not party’s: Sharjeel

 The former Sindh information minister was presented before an accountability court in Karachi in a corruption case.
 However, the hearing of the case was adjourned till September 26 owing to the National Accountability Bureau (NAB) prosecutor's absence.

-Last week, Chief Justice of Pakistan Mian Saqib Nisar discovered alcohol bottles and drugs during a surprise visit to the Memon’s room at a private hospital in Karachi.
+Last week, Chief Justice of Pakistan (CJP) Justice Mian Saqib Nisar discovered alcohol bottles and drugs during a surprise visit to Memon’s room at a private hospital in Karachi.

-Following the raid and examination, Memon was shifted to the Central Prison, Karachi.
+Following the raid and examination, Memon was shifted to Central Prison, Karachi.

 KARACHI: Pakistan People’s Party (PPP) leader Sharjeel Inam Memon on Saturday said the case pertaining to a raid on his hospital room during which alcohol bottles were discovered was his "personal matter".